BinghengNUS/Learning_to_Coordinate_1/README.md

 # Learning_to_Coordinate_1
 Learning to Coordinate (L2C) is a general framework that meta-learns key hyperparameters for ADMM-DDP-based multiagent distributed trajectory optimization and adapts to diverse tasks and team sizes.
 These hyperparameters are modeled using lightweight, agent-wise nneural networks to achieve the adaptations, trained efficiently through analytically differentiating the entire ADMM-DDP pipeline end-to-end.
 We validate the effectiveness of L2C on a multilift system, a challenging multiagent system consisting of multiple quadrotors cooperatively transporting a cable-suspended load.
+Our method achieves faster gradient computation than state-of-the-art methods such as PDP [[1]](#1)., and exhibit strong generalizability to diverse system dynamics, tasks, and team sizes without extra tuning.

 |                                             A Diagram of the L2C framework                                                      |
 :----------------------------------------------------------------------------------------------------------------------------------: